NahuLD/java-launch-library/README.md

 #java-launch-library
-A simple wrapper written in Java for the [Launch Library API](https://launchlibrary.net/).
+A simple wrapper written in Java for the [Launch Library API](https://launchlibrary.net/) version 1.4.

 Written and maintained by [Nahuel](https://github.com/NahuLD).

 ###Requirements
 - Java 8 or above.